Spring Boot Actuators

 There are at least the following issues:

 Routes can provide access to hidden or internal endpoints, which can be misconfigured or vulnerable.
-You can fetch all available routes via GET
+You can fetch all available routes via

 References: